ARuRepo/TensorFlowTA/README.md

 ###

-The idea is to train a couple of models to have a ML model make decisions on what to do in terms of app navigation and further assert view contents using multi-label classification models.
+The idea is to train ML models one of which is used to make decisions on what to do in terms of app navigation and other models to assert view contents using multi-label classification.

 ###